Charles A. Minerd was born on April Fool's Day 1858 in Fayette County, PA, the son of Isaac and Catherine (Smiley) Minerd.

 Their seven children were Edna Madison, Lizzie Gertrude "Girtie" Minerd, Alfred Mason Minerd Sr., Winifred Winona Downs, Eva Kate Allen-Twyman, Barbara Eleanor "Nellie" Walsh and Margaret Alice Bailey.

 Charles began working as a coal miner in 1878, when he was age 20.
-He and Sadie lived at Dunbar and Wheeler, in South Connellsville, Fayette County.
+He and Sadie lmade their residence at Dunbar and Wheeler, in South Connellsville, Fayette County.

 Charles faced a lifetime of heartache, outliving three adult daughters and at least one son in law.
 In 1892, daughter Girtie died, just shy of her 10th birthday.
 In 1902, married daughter Edna died of the effects of childbirth, leaving a husband and at least two sons, one of whom died shortly afterward.
 In 1915, son in law Russell Allen died suddenly of a heart attack at age 26.
 Daughter Margaret underwent an operation for gallstones in Detroit in 1927, developed peritonitis, and died while her father was en route to Detroit.
 All are buried at Hill Grove Cemetery in Connellsville.